raganwald/raganwald.github.com/index.md

 of contact with Reg's design and his code, and both were excellent.
 The project was completed on time and was successful.</em>”</p>
-<div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—John MacMillan: Software Architect, IBM Canada Research Lab</div>
+<div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—John MacMillan: Software Architect, IBM Canada Research Lab</div> -->

+<p>“<em>Reg was always my ‘secret weapon’ for getting a new initiative off the ground.
+He understood our code and our product and what it was capable of, and he understood our customers and their needs.</em></p>

+<p style="margin-bottom: 0px;">“<em>Reg was exceptional at translating a product manager’s vision for a new feature into an actionable technical plan and architecture given all of the constraints inherent in adapting working software to new capabilities, then getting the rest of the team on-board and executing.</em>”</p>
+<div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—Jason Diller: VP of Engineering, Georgias and former Director of Engineering, PagerDuty</div>

 I have designed and built software for paying customers since the 1990s: